kubeflow/website/content/en/docs/components/hyperparameter-tuning/experiment.md

     [Here](https://github.com/kubeflow/katib/blob/master/manifests/v1alpha3/katib-controller/trialTemplateConfigmapLabeled.yaml) is an example how to create ConfigMap with trial templates.

 * **parallelTrialCount**: The maximum number of hyperparameter sets that Katib should train in parallel.
+Default value is 3.

 * **maxTrialCount**: The maximum number of trials to run.
   This is equivalent to the number of hyperparameter sets that Katib should generate to test the model.
+If value is omitted, experiment is running until objective goal is reached or experiment reaches maximum number of failed trials.

 * **maxFailedTrialCount**: The maximum number of failed trials before Katib should stop the experiment.